- Some activites are included with the Standard Tour.

 - Keep 8 rocks, fee is $10.00 including tax.

 Gold Rush Mine

-- Explore Gold Rush Mine to find treasures including iron pyrite, polished gems with new “veins” of rock found daily.
+- Find treasures including iron pyrite, polished gems with new “veins” of rock found daily.

 - Keep 9 rocks, the fee is $10.00 with tax included.

-- What is Disc Golf ?
-It is a fun way to combine the sport of throwing a disc with the concept of golf.
+- Disc Golf is a fun way to combine the sport of throwing a disc with the concept of golf.

 - Check out courses in the Adirondacks .

-- Throw your disc from a tee box and get it close to the target.
-Trow your disc to hit the chains of the target and drop into the basket to sink your putt.
+- Throw disc from a tee box to get it close to the target.
+Trow your disc and hit the chains of the target and drop into the basket to sink your putt.

 - The Stone Bridge Disc Challenge is an 18 hole course with the first 9 holes as an Introduction to Disc Golf 9 hole, par 3 course followed by longer holes for the last 9.